methylDragon/coding-notes/Python 3/01 Python 3 - Introduction.md

 # List functions work!
 del dictionary_name[<key>]
 len()
+pop(key)
+clear() # Empties the entire dictionary

 # Get values
 species_dictionary.get("methylDragon") # Returns Dragon
-# This works the same as [], except, if no value is found, it defaults to NULL as opposed to throwing an error
+# This works the same as [], except, if no value is found, it defaults to None as opposed to throwing an error

 # Get a list of key-value pairs
 species_dictionary.items()